Chinchilla food in the Chinchilla Webshop

 Teeth

-There are two incisors in the upper and lower jaws, which, like the molars, continue to grow for life.
-A rough fiber structure in the food is necessary for tooth wear.
+There are two incisors in the upper and lower jaws, which, just like the molars, continue to grow for life.
+A rough fiber structure in the diet is necessary for tooth wear.

 Stomach

-The stomach is only moderately muscled and therefore cannot independently transport the nutritional mixture to the next part of the intestine.
+The stomach is only moderately muscular and therefore cannot independently transport the food to the next part of the intestine.
 The following nutritional portions take over that task.

 Cecum

 Fine dietary fibers end up in the voluminous appendix, which are converted into proteins, vitamin B complex and vitamin K by special bacteria.
-That is why the appendix is also called the yeast chamber.
-The formed caecal droppings are reabsorbed by chinchillas.
+That is why the appendix is also called the fermentation chamber.
+The cecal droppings formed are reabsorbed by chinchillas.

-Ratio Crude fiber and starch
+Ratio of crude fiber and starch

 How do I actually know how much starch my food contains?

-The composition is very useful here: whole grains (with starchy flour body), field beans, potatoes or peas are an indication that a higher starch content should be taken into account.
+The composition is very useful: whole grain grains (with starchy flour body), field beans, potatoes or peas are an indication that a higher starch content should be taken into account.

-Chinchillas are allowed to eat these plants
+Chinchillas can eat these plants

 Wild Plants